f3d-app/f3d/CONTRIBUTING.md

 It means that if the change in your pull request breaks continuous integration, it will not be merged until it passes successfully.
 It also means that adding a new feature or behavior means adding an associated test.
 Make sure to check the results for yourself and ask for help if needed.

+To run the CI, just check the CI related checkboxes in your pull request and push anything to your branch.
+After this, the CI will always be run everytime you push to your branch.

 F3D continuous integration will also check the coverage as it is a good way to evaluate if new features are being tested or not.
 When adding code to F3D, always try to cover it by adding/modifying [tests](doc/dev/TESTING.md).